-But you may have noticed these neobanks becoming more prominent in conversations as new entrants launch into the Australian market.
+If you’re not 100% sure what a neobank is, you are not alone.
+Even people in the fintech (financial technology) industry disagree about some technicalities.
+And no, it isn’t Keanu Reeves defying gravity to dodge bullets inside a financial institution.
+But you may have noticed neobanks becoming more prominent in conversations as new entrants launch into the Australian market.
 Here we’ll look at what a neobank is, a list of neobanks in Australia, what they offer that is different to traditional banks and some possible pros and cons of choosing to bank with them.
+And I promise not to make any more Matrix references.

 What exactly is a neobank?

 It is important to note that just because a bank has a digital offering, does not make it a neobank.
 For example, popular online Australian bank UBank is operated as a division of NAB, so doesn’t qualify under the definition of a neobank.
-Likewise, online goliath ING is owned by the multinational ING Group and relies on its legacy systems and pre-existing infrastructure to operate, and ME Bank – while digital – is owned by over 20 industry super funds, meaning these are not neobanks.
+Likewise, online goliath ING is owned by the multinational ING Group and relies on its systems and pre-existing infrastructure to operate, and ME Bank – while digital – is owned by Bank of Queensland, meaning these are not neobanks.
 On that note, just because a bank isn’t classified as a neobank doesn’t mean that it doesn’t offer a sound digital service for customers.
-In fact, Commonwealth Bank and Beyond Bank took out Canstar’s 2019 Mobile and Online Banking Bank or the Year and Customer Owned Bank of the Year Awards respectively.
+In fact, Commonwealth Bank and Beyond Bank took out Canstar’s 2021 Mobile and Online Banking Bank of the Year and Customer Owned Bank of the Year Awards, respectively.

 The rise of neobanks in Australia: how does a neobank launch?